HeliJet Shoreline Stabilization Project at Camel Point

 PROJECT DESCRIPTION

-Breakwater District HeliJet North Shoreline Stabilization (Camle Point).
+Breakwater District HeliJet North Shoreline Stabilization (Camel Point).
 This maintenance project will repair old shoreline armoring (rock reinforcement) consisting of broken up of concrete slabs with new rip rap.
 The new riprap revetment will consist of placing new non-woven geotextile on top of existing armor and shoreline then placing rock rip-rap on top.
 This work will be merged with and like the newer rip rap along the west shoreline at HeliJet.

 The length of shoreline that will receive the work is approximately 80m and width will be within 5m of the ordinary high-water mark.